ChocolateLoverRaj/rust-os-tutorial/Part 0/README.md

 components = ["rust-src"]
 ```

+## Configuring Limine
+Create a file `kernel/limine.conf`.
+Leave it empty for now.
+We will use it to configure Limine later.

 # The Cargo workspace
 We will have two Rust projects: the kernel, which is our actual operating system, and the runner, which will have programs that run our operating system in a virtual machine.
 For now, we'll just have the runner, and make the kernel in the next part.